wso2/docs-is/en/docs/guides/access-delegation/private-key-jwt-client-authentication-for-oidc.md

 # Private Key JWT Client Authentication for OIDC

-This section introduces you to Private Key JWT Client Authentication for OIDC and describes how this method is used by clients when authenticating to the authorization server.
+This section introduces you to Private Key JWT Client Authentication for OpenID Connect (OIDC) and describes how this method is used by clients when authenticating to the authorization server.

 ---